Chester, the Cat

 "No, Chester, go by Grandma Norma."

-Chester looked up into her eyes, and Carrie shivered.
+Chester looked up at the young woman with its piercing green eyes, and Carrie shivered.
 Suddenly the sight of the cat terrified her.

 "Go away!
 Scat!
 Shoo!"